berikv/ZigPicoSDKStaticLib/ReadMe.md

-# A Zig static library for the pico-sdk
+# A Zig static library demo for the Raspberry Pi Pico SDK

+A minimal Zig static-library and Pico SDK example showing how to call into Zig from C on a Cortex-M0+ microcontroller.

 ## Overview

-This repository demonstrates how to compile Zig into a static library, that can be linked by a pico-sdk project.
+This repository demonstrates how to compile Zig into a static library, that can be linked by a Pico SDK project.

 The Zig code is minimal: